logzio/aws-cost-and-usage/README.md

 ## Overview

-This is an AWS Lambda function that collects AWS cost and usage csv report and sends them to Logz.io in bulk, over HTTP.
+This AWS Lambda function collects AWS Cost and Usage reports and sends them to Logz.io in bulk, over HTTP.
 For more snapshots and explanations you can visit our blog [here](https://logz.io/blog/aws-cost-usage-report-1/).

 ## Prerequisite
-Before you follow the steps bellow please make sure you enabled AWS to generate a report to your target bucket.
-If you are not sure how to do it, you can check this [post](https://logz.io/blog/aws-cost-usage-report-1/).
+Before you follow the steps below please make sure you configured AWS to generate a report to a target S3 bucket.
+If you are not sure how to do it, please refer to this [post](https://logz.io/blog/aws-cost-usage-report-1/).
 **Important!** AWS Lambda can run for up to 5 minutes with up to 3008MB, and the process time for the whole report must end within this timeframe.